Huaricanga

 Huaricanga is the earliest city of the Norte Chico civilization, called Caral or Caral-Supe in Peru and Spanish language sources.
-"It existed around 3500 BC and was the oldest city in the Americas and one of the earliest cities in the world."
+Established around 3500 BC, Huaricanga was the oldest city in the Americas.
 This Late Archaic site is located in the arid Fortaleza Valley on Peru’s north central coast.
 It is 14 mi inland from the Pacific Ocean.
 The site covers a total area of 100 hectares, and is the largest Late Archaic construction in the Norte Chico region.

 The three earthwork mounds on the large site are believed to be remains of pyramidal-shaped structures.
 Two standing stones, known as huancas, also survive.
 Excavation in 2007 revealed a structure believed to be a temple, of a design similar to, but predating, the Mito architectural tradition seen in the Peruvian highlands.

 In addition, later research in the Fortaleza and Pativilca valleys has found evidence of maize cultivation, as well as fourteen other domesticated species of fruits and vegetables.
 This suggests that agriculture may have been more important to the development of Caral-Supe civilization than previously thought, as it was for other independent civilizations of the world, such as Mesopotamia, Egypt, China, and India.

-History of Norte Chico, or Caral-Supe
+History of Norte Chico or Caral-Supe

-5000 years ago, the Norte Chico region gave rise to the first civilization in the Americas, also known as Caral-Supe or Caral.
+Approximately 5000 years ago, the Norte Chico region gave rise to the first civilization in the Americas, also known as Caral-Supe or Caral.
 Ruth Shady, a Peruvian archeologist, first identified this as an independent civilization and has been writing about it since 1994.
 North American researchers have also joined in conducting archeological excavations, investigating the region, and publicizing the work in English-language sources.
 It has altered the understanding of Andean highlands history.

 This region on Peru’s north central Pacific coast is approximately 100 miles north of the modern city of Lima.
-It contains four river valleys: Fortaleza, Pativilca, Supe, and Huaura.
+It contains four river valleys: Fortaleza, Pativilca River, Supe River, and Huaura River.
 Archaeological surveys have uncovered 30 Late Archaic sites, ranging from 10 to 200 hectares in area.
 These sites are characterized by large, pyramid-like structures, sunken ceremonial plazas, and other assorted temples and housing.